 The answer to this question may not be as clear-cut as you’d expect.
 The Bocconi Test is not a requirement for applicants who have CAT, GMAT or GRE scores to report.

 However, even if you are planning on sitting for one of these exams (or if you have already), it benefits you to be proactive and take the Bocconi Test.
 Why?
 Because our admissions process considers the best of all of your scores.

-So while you don’t technically have to take the Bocconi Test, doing so now exponentially improves your chances of getting into MISB Bocconi, with the option of submitting the other test scores to us later (if need be).
+So while you don’t technically have to take the Bocconi Test, doing so now exponentially improves your chances of getting into SDA Bocconi Asia Center, with the option of submitting the other test scores to us later (if need be).

 About the Bocconi Test